Working with risks

 After creating a risk, you can advance it through different workflow states based on your needs and requirements.
 Some workflow states may require some fields to be filled in, ensure to meet the criteria to advance the risk.

-To move a risk from Draft to Identification and then Analysis state, perform the following steps:
+Here is how you can move a risk from Draft to Identification and then Analysis state:

-2. Click on the name of the risk you want to work with.
+2. Select the risk you want to work with.

 The detailed risk page opens with the Details tab.

-3. Enter the information about the risk, including the ID, description, owner and click Save Changes.
+3. Enter the information about the risk, including the ID, description, owner.

 Result The workflow status changes to Identification.

-5. After verifying that your risk has all the required details, click Validate.
+6. After verifying that your risk has all the required details, select Validate.

 Result The workflow status changes to Analysis.